PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>JSON.to_string(value)</function>

 Converts a Lua value to JSON.
-The value doesn’t have to be a table, any value will work.
+The value does not have to be a table, any value will work.

 It produces minified JSON.